ST3042/MSCI433W22/readme.md

 ### Notes

-- All of the required packages can be found inside `requirements.txt`, which can be installed by running `pip install -r requirements.txt` from a command line/powershell window.
+- All the required packages can be found inside `requirements.txt`, which can be installed by running `pip install -r requirements.txt` from a command line/powershell window.

 - Each tutorial will be self-contained inside a folder, with the necessary datasets.

-- Python version shouldn't matter as long as it's 3.x.x, these tutorials are prepared using 3.8 and 3.7.
+- Python version shouldn't matter as long as it's 3.x.x, these tutorials are prepared using 3.9 (mainly), 3.8 and 3.7.

 If you have any questions, you can contact [sturhan@uwaterloo.ca](mailto:sturhan@uwaterloo.ca).